lucianodato/noise-repellent/README.md

   ninja && sudo ninja install
 ```

-In linux to prefix should be something like --prefix "/usr/local/lib/lv2" or something similar depending on the distro.
+In linux prefix should be --prefix "/usr/local/lib/lv2" or something similar depending on your distro filesystem requirments.

 There is now an AUR package at https://aur.archlinux.org/packages/noise-repellent-git for Arch Users (Kindly done by CrocoDuck).